 A tool I couldn’t do without is Anki, an app based on the spaced repetition system that will help you optimise every spare minute.
-Dowload the app on your smartphone (free for Android, 25$ for Iphone, but there is also a web version you can use online) and you will be able to study while commuting to work, queuing at the post office, waiting for your meal to be ready.
+Download the app on your smartphone (free for Android, 25$ for iPhone, but there is also a web version you can use online) and you will be able to study while commuting to work, queuing at the post office, waiting for your meal to be ready.
 I use it to memorize kanji by creating cards showing the reading on one side and the Chinese characters on the other.
 It is also great to repeat vocabulary, expressions, grammar.
 I find it useful to create your own decks in order to learn faster, but you can find ready-made ones online for every JLPT level.

 One more skill you can train when you have just a little time is listening.
 Search for podcasts on topics you are interested in.
-If you are at beginner or intermediate level then material for foreign students might be good for you.
+If you are a beginner or intermediate level student, then the material for foreign students might be good for you.
 If your level is advanced do your research in Japanese and listen to shows aimed at natives.
 When you are tired and you want to take a break don’t forget that music can be very useful for studies.
 Listening to a song many times will make sentences stuck in your head without making an effort.

 Do you have any suggestions, secrets or tools you used to study Japanese?